ortus-boxlang/boxlang-docs/intro/intro-to-commandbox.md

 ---
-description: CommandBox is the de facto standard for Boxlang development and execution
+description: CommandBox is the de facto standard for BoxLang development and execution
 ---

 # CommandBox CLI